bklynate/EMR/README.md

 # EMR
-A web app for electronic medical records(EMR).
+A web app for electronic medical records(EMR) designed for treatment centers.